top of page

 Minnie & Daisy

-Mini and Daisy are also Japanese silkies, and complete the quartet of lady chickens at the sanctuary.
+Minnie and Daisy are Japanese silkies, and complete the quartet of lady chickens at the sanctuary.

 All of the silkies came from a breeder who was not able to care for them.
 Saving Grace stepped in to give them all loving homes, and now they spend their days squawking and pecking from the comfort of their penthouse!